 This program will prepare you to either pursue further academic studies, or to build your career by putting your research and critical thinking skills to work as you merge theory and practice in the field.
 As a graduate student, you may be able to participate in research projects through Nova Scotia Centre on Aging (NSCA), and you’ll have access to the state-of-the-art facilities in the Maritime Data Centre for Aging Research and Policy Analysis.

 Graduate Certificate in Health Communication and Aging

-This is a 2.0 unit (4 course) program.
+The Graduate Certificate in Health Communication and Aging is a 2.0 unit (4 course) program.
 It will provide you with an understanding of the interplay between human communication, aging and health.
 This program is best suited to applicants with an undergraduate degree in Communication, Family Studies & Gerontology, or a related field.
-Read more here.

 Advancing Your Career

 A Master’s degree can help you become a leader, and educator, or a researcher in your field.
 Graduates of our Master’s programs in Family Studies and Gerontology are pursuing careers in aging, community or family services, family life education, community development, social work, and more.
 Hear from our graduates! »